 Hyperlinks work horizontally across the web.
 They aren’t just there to provide a sign post to remove you from the walled garden of the social network. (see the link in dipping the stacks on ‘link in bio).

 Our conversations can be and have to be longer, more nuanced, developing, linked, networked.
 There is a reason that MF’s Kpunk blog has gotten a posthumous print collection.

 There is a whole segment of our collective discourse/history from around 2012 to the present day missing.
-It is basically lost from our collective memories.
+Lost from our collective memories.
 Unsearchable and unfindable.
 Surrounded by sea scum of outrage and bullshit.
 This needs to change.

 Please for the love of blog, start a damn blarg.

 Novara Media Election Sesh: https://www.youtube.com/watch?v=H3RQWEziIKw